 And if you are, you're probably trying to value your case.
 There's no easy way to answer the question of whether or not your injuries and suffering are serious enough to warrant legal action.

-For a real response, you’ll have to consult an experienced construction accident lawyer.
+For a real response, you'll have to consult a New York welding accident attorneys

 But one of the ways you can begin thinking about the value of your own case is by reviewing similar lawsuits in your area.
 With that in mind, here's a countdown of some blockbuster personal injury decisions awarded recently in New York.

 According to the National Institutes of Health, at least 11 million Americans were exposed to asbestos between the years of 1940 and 1978.
 As we now know, asbestos exposure is the primary cause of particularly aggressive lung cancer called mesothelioma.

 While the US Consumer Product Safety Commission has placed strict limits on the amount of asbestos that can lawfully be used in industrial practices, millions of Americans are exposed every year.
 And mesothelioma, which results in death in all but the rarest cases, can take up to 50 years to present symptoms.